hlubenow/python_scripts/gimphtml2pythoncode.py/README.md

               "00111100")
 ```

 It seems, GIMP can't directly export images to that format.
 But it can export to `HTML-Table`.
-In the dialog, diable `Create complete HTML document`, and set all borders to 0 units.
+In the saving dialog, disable `Create complete HTML document`, and set all borders to 0 units.
 If you do that, you get a file like `test.html` provided here.
 You can then run `gimphtml2pythoncode.py` on it to get the output posted above.

 License: GNU GPL 3.